rahulnainwal107/RN_Animation/README.md

 # RN_Animation

-Completely dedicated projects for different animation ideas in react-native using expo, react-native-reanimated and typescript.
+Completely dedicated projects for different animation ideas in react-native using expo, react-native, react-native-reanimated and typescript.